i-vigneshk/Expense-Tracker/README.md

 - Pie charts for income and expense are of equal size.
 - Transactions update in real-time when added or removed.

-This documentation provides an in-depth understanding of the **Expense Calculator**.
-Let me know if you need modifications! 🚀